juliaflejterska/pokedex-app/README.md

 ---

-The animations and transitions used come from the Framer Motion library.
+The animations and transitions used are from the Framer Motion library.